dzbeck/multiscanner/docs/arch.rst

 - **Web Frontend**

-The web application runs on '<Flask http://flask.pocoo.org/>'_, uses '<Bootstrap https://getbootstrap.com/>'_ and '<jQuery https://jquery.com/>'_, and served via Apache.
+The web application runs on `<Flask http://flask.pocoo.org/>`_, uses `<Bootstrap https://getbootstrap.com/>`_ and `<jQuery https://jquery.com/>`_, and served via Apache.
 It is essentially an aesthetic wrapper around the REST API; all data and services provided are also available by querying the REST API.

 * **REST API**